kierenholt/curfew/README.md

 match more than one domain component using dot

-delete NEEDS TESTING

 id requests to devices apple / android / chromebook https://support.apple.com/en-us/101555 ntp.ubuntu.com

 option to hide common domains
-get new domains from past 24 hours

-groups expanded to begin with

 # TODO MUCH LATER
 maintenance to cleanup cached promises etc.